GIU-Software-Project-I/Payroll/Docs/BACKUP.md

 The backup module includes support for scheduled backups via `CronBackupService`:

-**Note:** The cron service is referenced in `Backup-Module.ts` but implementation details are in a separate scheduler module.
+**Note:** The cron service is referenced in `backup-module.ts` but implementation details are in a separate scheduler module.

 **Example Cron Configuration:**
 ```typescript